FusionAuth/fusionauth-site/DocsDevREADME.md

 1. If the existing example app uses a technology that is no longer supported, note that so it can be removed from the FusionAuth site, a link in the repo to the supported example app can be added, and the old repo archived.
 1. Update the example app URL and/or description in `site/_data/exampleapps.yaml`.
 If you created a new example app in GitHub, update the README of the old one to point to the new one, and archive the old one.
 1. Add an updated_date to the blog posts front matter: `updated_date: 2023-03-16`
 1. If there is an old blog post, add a link to the new blog post or docs page.
 See https://fusionauth.io/blog/2020/12/14/how-to-securely-implement-oauth-rails for an example of the callout which points to new doc.
+This is only applicable if there is an old blog post that uses radically different technology.
+For example, the rails posts used omniauth and the oauth2 gem, two radically different technologies.
 1. Update the quickstart page (`/docs/quickstarts/index.html`) to point to the updated blog post and remove the `coming-soon` class.
 1. Ask for review.
 1. Close out the issue after merging.